 3. TransAlta Renewables (TSX: RNW)

-However, where the company really shines is its cheap valuation and low debt, therefore equating to very low downside risk and a high chance of value creation for investors.
+However, the company shines with its cheap valuation and low debt, equating to very low downside risk and a high chance of value creation for investors.
 Compared to peers, the company has average debt-to-EBITDA ratios of 7, TransAlta boasts a debt/EBITDA of just 3.08.
-Therefore, there is low pressure on the company’s earnings, which can be used to distribute or fund expansions more aggressively or avail cheaper financing than peers.
-Also, unlike many renewable energy peers (e.g. Brookfield Energy Partners), the company has not done any subsequent equity raises to fund expansion and promoters still hold 60% of the company.
-This is another avenue management can pursue to fund growth.
+Therefore, there is low pressure on the company’s earnings, which they can use to distribute or fund expansions more aggressively or avail cheaper financing than peers.
+Also, unlike many renewable energy peers (e.g. Brookfield Energy Partners), the company has not raised any subsequent equity to fund expansion, and promoters still hold 60% of the company.
+Therefore, this is another avenue management can pursue to support growth.

 4. Northland Power (TSX: NPI)

 The company funds projects with asset-backed debt and fixed-price power purchase agreements to service the debt.
-The company recently raised C$900 million to fund a wind farm in Spain which was acquired for C$520 million, the balance will be held to preserve liquidity and capitalize on opportunities when they arise.
-The company has 33 renewable power assets – 14 wind sites, 18 PV solar farms, and 1 concentrated solar plant.
+The company recently raised C$900 million to fund a wind farm in Spain acquired for C$520 million; the balance will be held to preserve liquidity and capitalize on opportunities when they arise.
+The company has 33 renewable power assets – 14 wind sites, 18 PV solar farms, and one concentrated solar plant.

 5. Brookfield Renewable Partners (TSE: BEP.UN)

-Brookfield Renewable Partners is the renewables energy arm of private equity firm Brookfield Partners.
+Brookfield Renewable Partners is the renewable energy arm of private equity firm Brookfield Partners.
 BRP has built a diverse global portfolio of sustainable energy assets such as wind farms, solar farms, hydroelectric dams, and the storage of captured renewable energy.
 BRP operates more than 6000 energy sites and has $59 billion of sustainable energy assets under management.
-BRP has a project pipeline under development that will increase its capacity by 54% to 65GWh.
-While most other companies on this list are very concentrated in terms of asset type or location, BRP is a very diverse investment opportunity based on the breadth of locations and source of energy for investors.
+In addition, BRP has a project pipeline under development that will increase its capacity by 54% to 65GWh.
+While most other companies on this list are very concentrated in asset type or location, BRP is a diverse investment opportunity based on the breadth of places and energy sources for investors.
 In FY20, BRP generated 42GW/h of renewable energy from its installed base.

 BRP operates on a simple yet effective business model.
-The company relies on mature asset sales, asset-backed debt, and secondary equity issues to fund expansions.
-Combined with their financial expertise as a major private equity group, the company has grown spectacularly.
+To fund expansions, the company relies on mature asset sales, asset-backed debt, and secondary equity issues.
+Combined with their financial expertise as a significant private equity group, the company has grown spectacularly.
 The company develops assets based on economic opportunity and natural characteristics of the location to ensure value maximization.

-BRP posted a $133 million loss and power generation of 13,828 GW for the first quarter of the year.
+BRP posted a $133 million loss and power generation of 13,828 GW for the year’s first quarter.
 However, the company did report $242 million in funds from operations, up 11.5% YoY.
 In the quarter, the company made significant moves to strengthen its liquidity to fund expansion through a green bond issue of $350 million and raised $850 million from asset recycling.
 The loss was attributable to one-time non-cash charges.

 6. Etrion Power Corporation (TSE: ETX)

 Etrion Power is a developer and operator of utility-scale solar assets.
 The company was founded in 2012 with its first solar project in Japan.
 The company is Switzerland headquartered and owns assets in Japan and Chile.
-The company currently owns 750MW of solar assets, 70MW in Chile, and 680MW in Japan.
+Currently, the company owns 750MW of solar assets, 70MW in Chile, and 680MW in Japan.
 Etrion trades at C$0.4 and has a market cap of $131 million.

-Like most companies on this list, the company’s assets are backed by fixed-price power-purchase agreements to reduce downside risk for the company and allows it to leverage its existing asset base for growth.
+Like most companies on this list, the company’s assets are backed by fixed-price power-purchase agreements to reduce downside risk and allow it to leverage its existing asset base for growth.

-The company is currently in the process of negotiating sales for about 100MW Japanese assets of its Japanese assets.
-The company was very negatively affected by the recent snowfall in regions of its major sites which resulted in a loss of revenues and damages to solar equipment.
+The company is currently negotiating sales for about 100MW Japanese assets of its Japanese assets.
+The recent snowfall in regions of its significant sites affected the company very negatively, which resulted in a loss of revenues and damages to solar equipment.
 The company is expecting about $130 million in proceeds from asset sales which it will use to fund more appealing opportunities.

 7. Polaris Infrastructure (TSE: PIF)

 Polaris is an operator of a geothermal energy plant in Nicaragua, South America, and a hydroelectric plant in Peru.
-The company owns and operates the San Jacinto Project in the North West of Nicaragua and two hydroelectric run-of-the-river plants in the Huanuco province of Peru.
+In addition, the company owns and operates the San Jacinto Project in the North West of Nicaragua and two hydroelectric run-of-the-river plants in the Huanuco province of Peru.
 Polaris trades at C$19.15 at a market cap of C$374 million and a modest P/E of 13.68.

 What is most appealing about this stock is that it is a very stable and safe dividend-paying stock.
 Polaris boasts a dividend yield of 3.81%, which is substantially higher than what one is offered at bank deposits with the added advantage of instant liquidity.
-This stock’s downside risk and volatility are extremely low because it has only three operating assets with a fixed revenue streams.
+In addition, this stock’s downside risk and volatility are extremely low because it has only three operating assets with fixed revenue streams.

 The simplest way to invest in renewables is to buy equities of companies in the sector or buy renewables-themed ETFs where the choice of equities is left to expert fund ETF managers.

 Renewable energy is gaining more and more traction as we see the need for cleaner and non-exhaustive types of energy to power our nations.
-The best renewable energy stocks all have one thing in common, they are providing innovative tech or modifications to existing tech to secure clean and renewable sources of power.
+The best renewable energy stocks have one thing in common; they provide innovative tech or modifications to existing tech to secure clean and renewable power sources.

-It is no secret that renewables are becoming increasingly popular around the world because of environmental concerns, but what about Canada?
+It is no secret that renewables are becoming increasingly prevalent worldwide because of environmental concerns, but what about Canada?

 The Best Renewable Energy Stocks in Canada

-Taking into account the above and other factors, we have compiled a list of the most interesting renewable energy stocks to buy in 2021.
+Considering the above and other factors, we have compiled a list of the most attractive renewable energy stocks to buy in 2021.
 The Renewable Energy Basket includes companies specializing in the following sectors: hydropower, wind, solar, geothermal, hydropower, natural gas, biomass and nuclear.
 We have some energy stocks for you, with some of our most promising energy stocks, including renewables and the oil and gas industry.